-Okay, we really love shades of blue, but green should be your favorite color in budgeting.
+Okay, we really love shades of blue, but green should be your favorite color when budgeting.
 It's the color that says you've got money just waiting for a job to do.
-Sometimes your budget categories might be orange, red, or even gray.
+Sometimes your budget categories might be yellow, red, or even gray.
 Each one is a signal for action—or for just sitting back and doing nothing right now.

 Red: Let's talk about that Groceries category.
 Red means immediate action is needed, because it represents cash overspending.
 Whether the spending happened with a checking/savings account or actual cash, some dollars have been spent that are still sitting in other categories.
 Move money to cover that overspending in order to trust your other Available amounts!

 Calendar: The calendar icon means there isn't enough money for a transaction scheduled to happen later in the month.
-Using the Rent/Mortgage category as an example, when it's selected, the Inspector in the right sidebar shows the details for the upcoming, scheduled transaction in that category.
+Using the Rent category as an example, when it's selected, the Inspector in the right sidebar shows the details for the upcoming, scheduled transaction in that category.

 Pie Chart: Ah, this delicious icon tells you whether or not you're on track to meet the target you set for that category.
 When you see the pie on a yellow category, you haven't assigned enough.
 In the Electric category below, we've assigned $25, but need to assign another $25 in order to reach the Monthly Spending Target of $50.

 If it's green—like the Internet category—you're on track.
 And that checkmark on the Internet category means the target has been met.
 Success!